-Across the board Salary Increases: Effective July 1, 2019, Compensation Plan salary rates shall be increased by two and fifteen hundredth percent (2.15%), to be paid August 1, 2019.
-Effective October 1, 2020, Compensation Plan salary rates shall be increased by three percent (3%), to be paid November 1, 2020.
+Across the board Salary Increases: Effective December 1, 2021, Compensation Plan salary rates shall be increased by two and five tenths percent (2.5%) but not less than eighty-five dollars (\$85.00) per month (prorated for part time employees).
+Effective December 1, 2022, Compensation Plan salary rates shall be increased by three and one tenth percent (3.1%) but not less than one hundred dollars (\$100.00) per month (prorated for part time employees).